TheBoyMoe/Sandbox/devise-email-facebook-omniauth-demo/README.md

 ## Facebook Authentication Setup

-1. Sdd the omniauth gems to the Gemfile
+1. Add the omniauth gems to the Gemfile

 ```ruby
 gem 'omniauth', '~> 1.8', '>= 1.8.1'